-A population projection to 2035 2040 has been prepared to coordinate with long-range utility planning for water and sewer services.
+A population projection to 2035 has been prepared to coordinate with long-range utility planning for water and sewer services.
 This estimate assumes the Town will continue to undergo a steady residential development pattern based on single-family homes as the predominant housing type.
 Projections for small populations are notoriously tricky given the small base size of the population and the ability for a single project to significantly affect total population and the timing of housing production.
-For the Town, population growth is going to be driven primarily by the pace at which the pending major development projects are presented for development and how fast the units in these projects are absorbed by the market.
-The population projections have been developed based on an assumed annual unit production rate.
-Faster unit absorption will increase the rate of population growth and a slower rate will result in fewer residents.
-The population growth is expected to be "lumpy" as project demand is going to be important at the approval stage for new residential projects.
 Therefore, a table presenting the major approved projects with total approved unit count has been included.